Unleash/unleash/docs/api/admin/state-api.md

 **Query Paramters**

-- **drop** - Use this paramter if you want the database to be cleaned before import (all strategies and features will be removed).
+- **drop** - Use this parameter if you want the database to be cleaned before import (all strategies and features will be removed).
-- **keep** - Use this query parameter if you want keep all exiting feature toggle (and strategy) configurations as is (no override), and only insert missing feature toggles from the data provided.
+- **keep** - Use this query parameter if you want to keep all exiting feature toggle (and strategy) configurations as is (no override), and only insert missing feature toggles from the data provided.

-> You should be careful useing the `drop` parameter in production environments.
+> You should be careful using the `drop` parameter in production environments.

 Success: `202 Accepted`\
 Error: `400 Bad Request`